-Create a Peaceful Space for Yourself: Designating a physical place where your mind can relax and feel safe can be good option when working through difficult emotions that can arise when dealing with abuse.
-This can be a room in your house, a spot under your favorite tree, a comfy chair by a window or in a room with low lights.
+Create a Peaceful Space for Yourself: Designating a physical place where your mind can relax and feel safe can be good option when working through difficult emotions that can arise.
+This can be a room in your house, a spot under your favorite tree, a comfy chair by a window or any other place you find comfort and safety.

 Remind Yourself of Your Great Value: You are important and special, and recognizing and reminding yourself of this reality is so beneficial for your emotional health.
-It is never your fault when someone chooses to be abusive to you, and it has no reflection on the great value you have as person.
+It is never your fault when someone chooses to abuse you, and it has no reflection on the great value you have as person.